chmodsayshello/ExtremeUltraHardcore/README.md

 -Anvils and Smithing Tables explode on usage

--All raiders are riding an ravanger during raids, including ravangers!
+-All raiders are riding a ravanger during raids, including ravangers!

 -Evokers are riding on all raiders, including evokers